cgore/clojep/README.md

 # clojep

-Clojep is a wrapper around [jep](https://github.com/ninia/jep) which embeds CPython in Java through JNI and is safe to use in a heavily threaded environment.
+Clojep is a Clojure wrapper around [jep](https://github.com/ninia/jep) which embeds CPython in Java through JNI and is safe to use in a heavily threaded environment.

 ## Usage